ReflectJS/reflectjs/README.md

 ---

-Using a reactive framework in modern web projects can be pretty involved &mdash;&nbsp;but&nbsp;it&nbsp;doesn't&nbsp;have&nbsp;to&nbsp;be.
+Using a reactive framework in modern web development can be pretty involved &mdash;&nbsp;but&nbsp;it&nbsp;doesn't&nbsp;have&nbsp;to&nbsp;be.

 Reflect.js is a groundbreaking alternative which strives for simplicity: